JaimeEscoto/books-data-analysis-project/README.md

 5. **Data Analysis:** Utilize SQL queries and Python libraries (e.g., pandas) for data analysis with the dataset.

+6. **Tableau Integration:** In a recent enhancement, I introduced a Python script that seamlessly converts database data into a JSON file.
+This JSON file can now be effortlessly imported into Tableau, enabling the creation of dynamic visualizations.
+This addition not only enhances data accessibility but also serves as a powerful demonstration of the seamless integration capabilities between Python and Tableau in this project.

 ## Data Set

 - **Data Source:** [Books Dataset from Kaggle](https://www.kaggle.com/datasets/saurabhbagchi/books-dataset/).